rafrasenberg/rafrasenberg-website/content/posts/kubernetes/kubernetes-terraform-traefik-2.md

 #### Let's deploy :rocket:

-Alright with everything prepared now, lets deploy our Ingress route and expose the Traefik dashboard!
+Alright with everything prepared now, let's deploy our Ingress route and expose the Traefik dashboard!
 By running the command below, `kubectl` will first apply the middleware and then deploy the ingress route.

 ```
 $ kubectl apply -f post-deployment/02-traefik/